Russians top Biles, Americans in gymnastics qualifying

-While the reigning Olympic gymnastics champion began her quest for a repeat by topping qualifying on Sunday, the four-woman U.S. team looks to have a serious fight on its hands if it wants to claim a third straight crown.

-The Russians posted the top team score of 171.629 through the first three subdivisions at the Ariake Gymnastics Centre, the first time in more than a decade that the Americans failed to finish atop the standings during any portion of a major international event.

-While Biles leads the all-around with a total of 57.731, it didn’t come easy.
+While the 24-year-old topped the all-around with a total of 57.731 and advanced to the event finals on multiple events, it didn’t come easy.
 She stepped all the way off the mat following a tumbling pass on her floor exercise, then basically did the same on vault.
-She responded with a solid set on uneven bars, but a spectacular beam routine ended with her taking three major steps backward following her dismount.
+She responded with a solid set on uneven bars, but a spectacular beam routine ended with her taking three major steps backward following her dismount, something Forster said he’s never seen her do.

-The 24-year-old who came to Japan as the face of the U.S. Olympic movement saluted the judges with a wry smile, then walked off the podium with a smile that looked like a combination of relief, sarcasm and frustration.
+Biles, who came to Japan as the face of the U.S. Olympic movement and possibly the Games themselves, saluted the judges then walked off the podium with a smile that looked like a combination of relief, sarcasm and frustration.

-Jordan Chiles’ remarkably consistent run that carried her to a spot on the four-woman team ended with a major mistake on bars and a fall on beam.
-Sunisa Lee overcame a so-so performance on floor to surge into second behind Biles with an electric bar routine.
+Jordan Chiles’ remarkably consistent run that carried her to a spot on the team ended with a major mistake on bars and a fall on beam.
+Sunisa Lee had her scores on vault and floor dropped in the team competition, though her electric bar routine helped her surge into second in the all-around behind Biles.

-The Americans arrived in Tokyo riding a decadelong winning streak, one fueled in large part by Biles’ unmatched brilliance.
-Her routines are packed with so much difficulty, it often becomes a matter of math.

-For the first time in a long time, when the numbers were added up, the Americans found themselves looking up in the standings at someone else.
+The biggest bright spot for the Americans may have been the spectacular performance by Jade Carey.
+Competing as an individual after earning a nominative berth through the World Cup circuit, Carey earned a spot in the vault and floor exercise finals and only missed out on the all-around due to the rules that limit finals to two athletes per country.

+Carey’s decision to pursue an individual berth is symbolic of the depth the Americans have enjoyed during their rise to supremacy.
+Yet they no longer appear to have the market cornered on excellence.

 ROC’s performance’s offered proof that the former gymnastics superpower is in the midst of a resurgence led by 21-year-old Angelina Melnikova.
 Even better, the Russians survived the balance beam relatively unscathed.